 The student medical center is situated in street Šibenska 3, T.: 021/560-689.

-Information about Pharmacy (ljekarna) are provided under section Practical information/sub-section Services working hours.
+Information about Pharmacy (ljekarna) are provided under sub-section Services working hours.

 1. EU students

 Health care services are accessed with European Health Insurance card valid during the entire study period in Croatia.
 Info: http://www.hzzo.hr/en/ehic-card/

-Non Eu-students fully insured against illness, accidents, death and civil liability for the whole duration of the stay in Croatia.
-Regulated health insurance is the prerequisite for being granted temporary residence permit.mustbe
+Non-EU students must be fully insured against illness, accidents, death and civil liability for the whole duration of the stay in Croatia.

 - Countries with health care agreements with Croatia